 George Morrison continues: “We are still competing for business in the cruise sector but we are also moving into the merchant sector and environmentally sensitive areas such as the Arctic and the Antarctic.

 “If you map emergency seal repairs they are mostly around the US and Europe where environmental regulations are tightly policed – there is much less pressure to repair leaks in areas such as Africa.

 “Most of our production is for new builds, but increasingly we have been involved in doing retrofits.
-The main pressure is often one of time, as it is relatively complex operation and would not fit in 4 to 5 day scheduled drydocking.
+The main pressure is often one of time, as it is a relatively complex operation and would not fit in 4 to 5-day scheduled drydocking.

 “Payback time is estimated at four to five years, taking into account capital and operational expenses over that period.”

-The advancements in low-friction polymer bearing technology is the primary factor in increased bearing wear life.
-Complementary technologies offer shaft corrosion protection and improved monitoring and inspection techniques, and meet class rules for extended shaft withdrawal docking cycles.
+The advancements in low-friction polymer bearing technology are the primary factor in increased bearing wear life.
+Complementary technologies offer shaft corrosion protection and improved monitoring and inspection techniques and meet class rules for extended shaft withdrawal docking cycles.

 Retrofit operations for propeller shaft bearings are usually complex.
 George Morrison says: “Normally we would do full shaftline review and we would want to be involved as early as possible.
 We liaise with Class, see the drawings, attend the installation, and preferably, we would also oversee the shaft alignment.

-“We expect very long service life for our systems.
-With good alignment and lubrication there is no reason they should not last forever.
+“We expect a very long service life for our systems.
+With good alignment and lubrication, there is no reason they should not last forever.
 We have cruise ships in their 20th year of operating our COMPAC system.

-“Realistically, if we are involved in the installation and can take full responsibility all the way through, we will offer a 15 year guarantee on a new build, and there is no reason not to offer same for a retrofit”.
+“Realistically, if we are involved in the installation and can take full responsibility all the way through, we will offer a 15-year guarantee on a new build, and there is no reason not to offer the same for a retrofit”.